decisionmechanics/essential-robot-framework/notes/index.md

 - Optional `FINALLY` block is always run
 - Ended with an `END`
 - Error message can be captured in a variable using `AS`
+- Set `--loglevel DEBUG` to view stack traces for unhandled exceptions

 ### TRY/EXCEPT example